 The root word "El" used to compose the word Elohim was also used in reference to false deities worshipped by the peoples that were Israel's neighbors.
 Discoveries made at the Canaanite city of Ugarit show this to be a fact.

 Abraham is called the father of the faithful (see Galatians 3:7), which is to say, the father of the covenant of faith.
 Because of his faith He was not only considered righteous (Romans 4:3) but God himself considered him a friend (James 2:23)!
-Abraham would be one of the few individuals in Scripture that would know, without a doubt, the unique name of the Eternal.
+Abraham would be one of the few individuals in Scripture that would know, without a doubt, the unique or sacred name of the Eternal.
 How do we explain, however, that God told Moses that Abraham called upon him using a term different from the one Moses knew?

 And God spoke to Moses, and said to him, "I am the Lord (Jehovah) and I appeared to Abraham, to Isaac, and to Jacob as God Almighty (El Shaddai).
 But I was not known to them by My name Jehovah (Exodus 6:2 - 3, HBFV).

 Read the above verses carefully.
 God said He appeared to Abraham and the fathers as El Shaddai.
 They, however, did not know him as Jehovah as was revealed to Moses.
 Did the Eternal have two special references to himself?
 How could Abraham and Moses both be saved (Matthew 8:11, 17:3) if, as is taught by some, our Maker has a single reference to himself that MUST be used?
 The answer is simple.
 Our Father allows humans to refer to him using a variety of references!